martinsb/compadres/README.md

 From the project's root folder, just run `yarn install && yarn build`, followed by `yarn deploy`.
 You will need to have environment variable `COMPADRES_PEM_FILE` set with full path to your .pem file which works with your deployment target (the server, that is).

+You will need a web server (like nginx) able to serve static files and virtual host configured to serve them from `/home/ec-user/compadres/build/public` directory (yes, this is very Amazon EC2-specific), and also [pm2](https://pm2.keymetrics.io/) installed globally.

 ### Development

 Run `yarn install` and then: